From a Lifetime of Reading

 , from the Steppenwolf 7

 album, is a powerful and moving song taken from the childhood history and experiences of Steppenwolf's lead singer, John Kay.
-With its haunting and unforgettable lyrics, it describes the lives of refugees caught up in tyranny and mass murder, wherever they occur.
+With its haunting lyrics, its description of the lives of refugees caught up in tyranny and mass murder, wherever they occur, is unforgettable.

 What a Wonderful World, sung by the unforgettable Satchmo - Louis Armstrong.

 A beautiful and happy song about the best in all of us.